Food Help > Free Summer Food

 Maybe.

-Any child aged 8-18 who is enrolled in SNAP, TANF, or FDPIR, is eligible for SUN Bucks, regardless of where they attend school.
+Any child aged 8 through 17 who is enrolled in SNAP or TANF is eligible for SUN Bucks, regardless of where they attend school.

-For all other children, they must be enrolled in a school that operates the National School Lunch Program/School Breakfast Program (NSLP/SBP) in order to qualify.
+For all other children, they must be enrolled in a school that operates the National School Lunch Program (NSLP) in order to qualify.

 You can use this screening tool to learn more about your child’s eligibility.